 For South Carolina, applications can be made to the South Carolina Department of Employment and Workforce at dew.sc.gov/individuals/apply-for-benefits.

-When completing your application, use the word “coronavirus” when asked to list the reason you are currently unemployed and filing for unemployment benefits.
+When completing your application, use the word “coronavirus” when asked to list why you are currently unemployed and filing for unemployment benefits.